pandorocks/charming/docs/api.md

 Class APIs:

 - `routes { ... }` defines routes with the router DSL.
-- `root path` sets the application root path used for resolving relative files.
+- `root path` sets the application root path used for resolving relative files and templates.
 - `theme name, built_in: "phosphor"` registers a built-in JSON theme.
 - `theme name, from: "config/themes/custom.json"` registers an app-local theme file.
 - `default_theme name` sets the default theme.
 - `theme_for name` resolves a theme object.
+- `namespace` returns the application namespace used for controller and template binding lookup.

 Instance APIs: